 The focus of this paper is estimating the expected marginal rate of substitution.
-We begin with an illustration that relies on monthly data from 400 firms in the S&P 500, grouped into portfolios of twenty firms.
-We have 118 observations between February 1994 and November 2003, since we lose an observation at either end of the sample, due to leads/lags.
+We begin with an illustration that relies on monthly data from 380 firms in the S&P 500 traded on the NYSE.
+We have 117 observations between March 1994 and November 2003, since we lose two observations at the beginning and one at the end of the sample, due to leads/lags.

 The three graphs on the left of Figure 1 portray estimates of the EMRS from (17), denoted $\{\hat{\delta}t\}$ .
-These were estimated using three different techniques: IV, GMM, and OLS, using only the first ten portfolios.
+These were estimated using two different techniques: GMM and OLS, using only the first 190 firms.
 The mean of $\{\hat{\delta}t\}$ is plotted, along with a +/- 2 standard error confidence interval band.
-The OLS and GMM point estimates are identical (by construction), and are extremely highly correlated with the IV estimates.
-The primary differences between the different estimates lie in the standard errors; all three estimators deliver small standard errors, with the GMM standard errors being slightly smaller than those of either IV or OLS (but with more period to period volatility).
-Indeed, we almost never find significant differences between the three estimators below, and thus tend to rely on IV below.
+The OLS and GMM point estimates are highly correlated.
+The primary differences between the different estimates lie in the standard errors; both estimators deliver small standard errors, with the GMM standard errors being slightly smaller than those of OLS (but with more period to period volatility).
+Indeed, we rarely find significant differences between the estimators below, and tend to rely on GMM below.

-Even though we estimate the expected MRS from only ten portfolios, the results seem quite sensible.
+Even though we estimate the expected MRS from only 190 firms, the results seem sensible.
 Most of the estimates of the (inverse of the) expected monthly MRS are just over unity.
-The sample average of $\{\hat{\delta}t\}$ over the 118 periods is around 1.0085, implying an annual MRS of slightly over 1.1 (=1.0085).
-While somewhat high compared to e.g., Treasury bill returns, this figure is certainly plausible in magnitude.
-Further, the measures of EMRS are estimated with precision; the confidence interval is barely distinguishable from the means in the plots.
+The sample average of $\{\hat{\delta}t\}$ over the 117 periods is around 1.011, implying an annual MRS of around 1.14 (=1.011).
+While somewhat high compared to e.g., Treasury bill returns, this figure is plausible in magnitude.
+Further, the measures of EMRS are estimated with precision; the confidence intervals are barely distinguishable from the means in the plots.
 Still, the most striking feature of the expected MRS is not its mean, but its volatility over time.
-The standard deviation of $\{\hat{\delta}t\}$ is around .04 for all estimators, and the point estimates vary over the decade between .88 and 1.09.
-This considerable volatility in the expected EMRS mirrors our (2003) results as well as the famously high lower bound of Hansen-Jagannathan (1991).
+The standard deviation of $\{\hat{\delta}t\}$ is around .04 for all estimators, and the point estimates vary over the decade between .88 and 1.11.
+This considerable volatility in the expected EMRS mirrors our (2003) results as well as the famously high lower-bound of Hansen-Jagannathan (1991).